Judge released New Zealand extremist despite concerns - NewsBreak

 This year, a jury found him guilty on two counts of possessing objectionable videos, both of which showed Islamic State group imagery, including the group’s flag and a man in a black balaclava holding a semi-automatic weapon.

-However, the videos didn't show violent murders like some Islamic State videos and weren't classified as the worst kind of illicit material.
+However, the videos did not show violent murders like some Islamic State videos and were not classified as the worst kind of illicit material.

-The judge noted the extreme concerns of police, saying she didn't know if they were right, but “I sincerely hope they are not.”
+The judge noted the extreme concerns of police, saying she did not know if they were right, but “I sincerely hope they are not”.

 The judge also banned the man from owning any devices that could access the internet, unless approved in writing by a probation officer, and ordered that he provide access to any social media accounts he held.